emensch/static-site-template/README.md

 npm run build
 ```

-To deploy, serve the contents of dist/ from a web server.
+To deploy, serve the contents of `dist/` from a web server!